platform-mesh/architecture/rfc/rfc-001-search-architecture.md

 ## Summary

-This RFC proposes a generic search engine architecture for Platform Mesh that enables advanced searching capabilities (partial word search, fuzzy search, semantic search) across KCP resources with fine-grained authorization using OpenFGA.
+This RFC proposes a generic search engine architecture for Platform Mesh that enables advanced searching capabilities (partial word search, fuzzy search, semantic search) across kcp resources with fine-grained authorization using OpenFGA.
 The architecture introduces a `SearchIndex` APIResourceSchema and a search operator that integrates with OpenSearch to provide per-organization search indexes and handles indexing of various APIResources.
 One `SearchIndex` resource is created per organization, all residing in the `root:orgs` workspace, which acts as the single management point for org-level search configuration.

 ## Context and Problem Statement